 If you are bumped from a flight and arrive between one and two hours past your original arrival time on a domestic flight (between 1-4 hours on international), they owe you compensation up to $675.
 For flights more than 2 hours late, you are entitled to 400% of your one-way fare.

 If you book directly with an airline (not through a portal), then you can always cancel within 24 hours of making a flight without penalty.
 Some allow you to cancel for much longer than that – up until 24 hours before the flight itself in some cases.

-Do not buy a big block of tickets together.
-There are different price levels for different numbers of tickets.
+Do not buy a big block of tickets together if several of you are traveling the same flight.
+There are different price levels for different batch sized tickets.
 You might find buying 2 tickets together costs $99/each.
 But buying 4 together cost $299/each.
 Buying individually almost always is better.

 Back in the old days, Rule 240 required airlines to book you on a competitors airline if you were significantly delayed or flight canceled.
 That ended with deregulation in 1978, but they will still do it if you ask nicely and/or have elite status.
-Best way is to find 2-3 flights on the internet and politely see if they can do anything for you.
+The best chance for success is to find 2-3 flights on the internet (do the homework for them) and politely see if they can do anything for you.
 Options on with the same airline produce best results.

 Transfers to another airlines

 If you get rebooked on a different carrier, they must cover all expenses and extra fees.
 Some have even used this to upgrade to first class once they transfer over, but your mileage may vary.